Lifts & Terrain

 Akakura Onsen

 Akakura Onsen is largely mellow and is really well suited to families and less experienced riders.
-Beginners will love the many green runs and Akakura Onsen has several wide runs for intermediates such as Utopia or Panorama, the night skiing area.
-The ski resort really only has one black run, although this area provides some good steep tree skiing.
+Beginners will love the many green runs and Akakura Onsen has several wide runs for intermediates such as Utopia or Panorama, which is also the night skiing area.
+This Myoko ski resort really only has one black run, although close to this piste is some good steep tree skiing.

 The quality of the Akakura Onsen lifts are somewhat mixed, and the resort has a tiny terrain park and good facilities for kids.